LLaVA-VL/LLaVA-NeXT/README.md

 #### - LLaVA-NeXT: A Strong Zero-shot Video Understanding Model
 - [LLaVA-NeXT-Video](./docs/LLaVA-NeXT-Video.md): for video inference and evaluation scripts.
+We recommend to use [LMMs-video](https://lmms-lab.github.io/posts/lmms-eval-0.2/) for evaluation.

 #### - LLaVA-NeXT: Tackling Multi-image, Video, and 3D in Large Multimodal Models
 - [LLaVA-NeXT-Interleave](./docs/LLaVA-NeXT-Interleave.md): for multi-image demo and evaluation scripts.